Methylphenidate Oral SolutionPronunciation

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-This Medication Guide summarizes the most important information about methylphenidate hydrochloride oral solution.
+This Medication Guide summarizes the most important information about Methylphenidate Hydrochloride Oral Solution.
 If you would like more information, talk with your doctor.
-You can ask your doctor or pharmacist for information about methylphenidate hydrochloride oral solution that was written for healthcare professionals.
-For more information, please contact Caraco Pharmaceutical Laboratories, Ltd. at 1-800-818-4555.
+You can ask your doctor or pharmacist for information about Methylphenidate Hydrochloride Oral Solution that was written for healthcare professionals.
+For more information, please contact GAVIS Pharmaceuticals, LLC. at 1-866-403-7592.

 Active Ingredient: methylphenidate hydrochloride USP